-This graph plots gold against other assets, based on an average return on invest from £100k invested in 2006.
+This graph plots gold against other assets, based on an average return on invest from £10k invested in 2000.

-Also on the graph is inflation. £100k invested in 2006 needs to have the same purchasing power as £130k today, due to inflation devaluing currency.
-This means that any return of less than £130k on a £100k investment is actually a fall in absolute value.
+Also on the graph is inflation. £10k invested in 2000 needs to have the same purchasing power as £15,500 today, due to inflation devaluing currency.
+This means that any return of less than £15k on a £10k investment is actually a fall in absolute value.

 When demonstrated like this gold’s power as an investment medium is clear.
 And with global uncertainty continuing on its current trend, the outlook for gold continues to be very strong.

 The crash of 2008 is seen clearly.
 It takes several years before the FTSE 100 begins to outperform inflation and start to recover.
-Even once recovered a gold investment is still is still worth £119k more at the end of the decade.

-10 and 20 year bonds are a well-known option for longer term investment.
+10 year bonds are a well-known option for longer term investment.
 They are valued as they provide income above that of savings, from interest paid out regularly to investors.
 In terms of wealth protection they are far less risky than equities.
 But the gulf between their returns and gold’s are obvious.

-Bonds remain tied to unstable government banking systems and are affected by the global economy.
+Bonds remain tied to government banking systems and are affected by the global economy.
 Even governments can default on loan repayments during a crisis.
 This was seen during Greece’s financial meltdown: when yields soared to unsustainable levels, bond holders lost out.